Morchoe History, Family Crest & Coats of Arms

 The surname Morchoe was first found in County Wexford (Irish: Loch Garman), founded by Vikings as Waesfjord, and located in Southeastern Ireland, in the province of Leinster, where they held a family seat from very early times.

 Early History of the Morchoe family

-Another 208 words (15 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early Morchoe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Morchoe research.
+Another 96 words (7 lines of text) covering the years 1127, 1172, 1650, 1716 and 1798 are included under the topic Early Morchoe History in all our PDF Extended History products and printed products wherever possible.

 Morchoe Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name Morchoe family name.
 Variations found include Murphy, Morchoe, O'Murphy, Murfie, Murfree, Morfie, Morfey and many more.

 Early Notables of the Morchoe family (pre 1700)